Study Grant Program

 Copies of adjudication notes will be sent to students following their auditions.

-Students are expected perform in the Study Grant Recital at Concordia University Irvine on Saturday, 5/25/19.
-The remaining 50% of their grant will be disbursed following successful participation in this recital.
+At the judges' discretion, students are expected perform in the Study Grant Recital at Concordia University Irvine on Saturday, 5/27/2020 at 7pm.
+The remaining 50% of their grant will be disbursed following successful participation (or attendance, if the judges decide that the student will not play) in this recital.

 * Mailing address: